Pressure ulcer: Pathophysiology

 Pressure ulcers may be caused by inadequate blood supply and resulting reperfusion injury when blood re-enters tissue.
 A simple example of a mild pressure sore may be experienced by healthy individuals while sitting in the same position for extended periods of time: the dull ache experienced is indicative of impeded blood flow to affected areas.
-Within 2 hours, this shortage of blood supply, called ischemia, may lead to tissue damage and cell death.
-The sore will initially start as a red, painful area.
+Within two hours, this shortage of blood supply, called ischemia, may lead to tissue damage and cell death.
+The sore initially starts as a red, painful area.
 The other process of pressure ulcer development is seen when pressure is high enough to damage the cell membrane of muscle cells.
 The muscle cells die as a result and skin fed through blood vessels coming through the muscle die.
-This is the deep tissue injury form of pressure ulcers and begins as purple intact skin.
+This is the deep tissue injury form of pressure ulcers, and begins as purple intact skin.

 According to Centers for Medicare and Medicaid Services, pressure ulcers are one of the eight preventable iatrogenic illnesses.
 If a pressure ulcer is acquired in the hospital, the hospital will no longer receive reimbursement for the person's care.
 Hospitals spend about $27 billion annually for treatment of pressure injuries.
 Whereas, the cost of pressure injury prevention is cost-effective, if not cost-saving, and would cost less than half the amount of resources to prevent compared to treat in health systems.